What are Hard People Problems?

 Where did it come from?

-I spent ten years in Silicon Valley, living on the verge of success and collapse that is endemic here.
-I was lucky to see some of the hottest start-ups of their era, to go through an acquisition, to try leading change in big tech, and to get consumed in the fire of a high-growth executive role.
-In my second Head of People role, I helped Miro capitalize on the distributed collaboration boom and 10x our org size in three years, as revenue expanded significantly faster.
-I’ve since taken time consulting on the sidelines to reflect on my many mistakes, appreciate what worked well, and be a father to my toddler.
+I spent ten years in Silicon Valley, operating close to the line between success and collapse that defines the place.
+I was part of several breakout start-ups, went through an acquisition, tried to lead change inside big tech, and eventually found myself in the fire of true hypergrowth executive leadership.
+In my second Head of People role, I helped Miro capitalize on the distributed collaboration boom, growing the organization more than tenfold in three years as revenue expanded even faster.

-Here’s my LinkedIn if you want to connect or know more about my career arc.
+You can find me on LinkedIn if you’d like to connect or learn more about my work.